PufferFinance/website-docs/docs/smoothing.md

 **Cons**
 - **Novelty**: Smoothing commitments introduce a new paradigm in the staking industry.
 While innovation can be beneficial, it also comes with the challenge of gaining trust amidst established practices.

-- **Non-Refundable**: NoOps must be aware of the long-term nature of their commitment.
-The smoothing commitment is non-refundable, meaning that if a NoOp needs to exit prematurely for any reason, they lose their upfront payment.
-This can be discouraging, especially if unexpected issues arise.

 - **Too-Fast Growth**: While growth is generally positive, uncontrolled or rapid growth can introduce new challenges.
 With smoothing commitments representing a full year's worth of rewards, there's a risk that the pool could grow too quickly, which is why Puffer introduces the concept of [Growth Spurts](/protocol/growth-spurts).